universal-developers/sekai/README.md

 Little module for multiplayer with aframe and firebase (https://github.com/ngokevin/aframe-firebase-component)

-I think this good base for update project.
+I think this good base for project.

 Dont forget configure parameters for your Firebase database.

 #TODO: from dreams to code. and learn english :)